 The LG C2 is a fantastic TV for gaming.
 It has an extremely quick response time, so there's almost no noticeable blur behind fast-moving objects.
-It also has low input lag for a responsive gaming experience, and it supports all three variable refresh rate formats.
-It's fully compatible with everything the PS5 and Xbox Series X offer, including 4k @ 120Hz gaming.
-All four HDMI ports support the full bandwidth of HDMI 2.1, which is great if you have both consoles or also want to connect a PC.
+It also has low input lag for a responsive gaming experience and supports all three variable refresh rate formats.
+It's fully compatible with everything the PS5 and Xbox Series X|S offer, including 1440p @ 120Hz and 4k @ 120Hz gaming.
+All four HDMI ports support the full bandwidth of HDMI 2.1, which is great if you have both consoles or want to connect a PC.

 The LG C2 is a fantastic TV for gaming in HDR.
 It delivers a superb gaming experience, with a nearly-instantaneous response time and low input lag for a responsive gaming experience with little blur.
 It delivers an incredible HDR experience, with a nearly infinite contrast ratio and high peak brightness, so bright highlights stand out, even in dark scenes, with no distracting blooming or haloing.
-It's fully compatible with everything the latest consoles have to offer, including 4k @ 120Hz gaming with HDR, and all four HDMI ports support the full bandwidth of HDMI 2.1, which is great if you have both consoles or a PC you want to connect.
+It's fully compatible with everything the latest consoles have to offer, including 1440p @ 120Hz and 4k @ 120Hz gaming with HDR, and all four HDMI ports support the full bandwidth of HDMI 2.1, which is great if you have both consoles or a PC you want to connect.